harp-tech/protocol/BinaryProtocol-8bit.md

 ### Length (1 byte)

 Specifies the number of bytes (`U8`) after this field that are still available and need to be read to complete the Harp message.
-If one byte is not enough to express the length of the message, the `Length` field MUST be set to 255.
-In this case the [`ExtendedLength`](#extendedlength-2-bytes) field MUST be included.

-### ExtendedLength (2 bytes)

-Specifies the number of bytes (`U16`) after this field that are still available and need to be read to complete the Harp message.
-If this field is used, the [`Length`](#length-1-byte) field MUST be set to 255.

 ### Address (1 byte)